 A second emerging challenge for social responsibility is depersonalization in working life, economics, and commercial relationships.
 Our second conference day will try to establish a dialogue between philosophers, students, and people in different types of enterprises on this actual topic.

-The Congress will take place in English, and seeks to gather English speaking scholars from throughout the world to explore the implications of Philosophical Anthropology and Ethics in the varied fields of Human Action, Culture, and History.
-Among many philosphers who have approached the problem of Love and Transcendence such as Plato, Augustine, Aquinas, Scheler, Mauss, von Hildebrand, Arendt, Derrida, Ricoeur, etc., we propose to focus on the anthropological discoveries of John Paul II and Leonardo Polo which are very relevant to the challenge of proposing a ‘logic of gift’ and building a ‘culture of love’ open to Transcendence.
+The International Association for Philosophical Anthropology, seeks to gather scholars from throughout the world to explore the implications of Philosophical Anthropology and Ethics in the varied fields of Human Action, Culture, and History.
+Among many philosphers who have approached the field of Philosophical Anthropology such as Plato, Augustine, Aquinas, Scheler, Mauss, von Hildebrand, Arendt, Derrida, Ricoeur, etc..
+We have a special interest in interested in exploring contemporary philosophers who offer a rich view of the human person in an interdisciplinary setting, like for instance Leonardo Polo.

 A selection of the papers and presentations will be published.

 The conference fee for both days is €90 for academics and other professionals and €30 for students.
 Single day tickets are also available for half the price.

 Because this is an AUC-sponsored event, AUC students and staff get free admittance, but do need to register.